smidgleypivot/cf-SpringBootTrader/docs/lab_pushall.md

 Similarly to above, we will be using the registry service to retrieve information about these microservices.

 ## 5. User service
-The User service is the provides a user repository and authorization api
+The User service is the provides an abstraction of UAA.

 ## 5. Push all the applications.